malakrimawi2004-create/MCP-Project/my-first-mcp/docs/project-choice.md

  ## The idea
  I am building a To-Do List MCP for students so that they can manage and track their daily study tasks directly through an AI assistant.

+ ## The repo url
+  we are working on hiba's github  ->  https://github.com/hibat972-tech/mcp-academy-project.git

  ## The team :
  * Malak Rimawi